-- Go up the drive to the brewery and turn left along Staunton Lane. - Beyond Standley's Barn take Ticknall FP12 over a stile and by an old wooden post. - 3 Turn right over the next stile and walk past the Calke Explorer car park (toilets). - The path climbs through a small wood and heads towards a gate level with Middle Lodge.
-Follow Walkers Lane, another well surfaced path which runs parallel to the access road. - When the path approaches housing take the path on right over two stiles to Ticknall Green.
-Cross the Green and go through the bridlegate (by a wooden sign). - 8 Through the next gate turn right and pass through a wicket gate. - After woodland the path passes over the access road to Woodside Farm. - Walk towards woodland and follow the foo)tpath along the inside edge of Robin Wood (our leaflet cover image was taken here until it crosses a wide track by a large green sign, turn right over a wooden horse hop. - 1 The bridlepath has good views across the Trent Valley, crosses the very busy A514 and makes for St. Brides Farm (there's an interesting information board here at a crossroads). - Pass by the St. Brides complex (on your left) and head downhill.
-The path then climbs uphill by several converted barns. - 13 At the Robinson's Hill/Cockshut Lane junction turn left and cross the road. - Go through a wooden gate (RIGHT) provided by a member of the Melbourne Footpaths group and head to the Melbourne Sporting Partnership building. - (13) Approaching the cricket ground look out for the path which goes downhill towards Melbourne between hedges with the allotments on the left.
+- 🕕  Go up the drive to the brewery and turn left along Staunton Lane. - 2 Beyond Standley's Barn take Ticknall FP12 over a stile and by an old wooden post. - 3 Turn right over the next stile and walk past the Calke Explorer car park (toilets). - 4 The path climbs through a small wood and heads towards a gate level with Middle Lodge. - 5 Follow Walkers Lane, another well surfaced path which runs parallel to the access road. - 🔋 When the path approaches housing take the path on right over two stiles to Ticknall Green. - 🦻 Cross the Green and go through the bridlegate (by a wooden sign). - B Through the next gate turn right and pass through a wicket gate. - Ifter woodland the path passes over the access road to Woodside Farm. - Walk towards woodland and follow the footpath along the inside edge of Robin Wood until it crosses a wide track by a large green sign, turn right over a wooden horse hop. - 10 The bridlepath has good views across the Trent Valley, crosses the very busy A5 I 4 and makes for St. Brides Farm (there's an interesting information board here at a crossroads). - Pass by the St. Brides complex (on your left) and head downhill.
+The path then climbs uphill by several converted barns. - 🔞  At the Robinson's Hill/Cockshut Lane junction turn left and cross the road. - Go through a wooden gate (right) provided by a member of the Melbourne Footpaths group and head to the Melbourne Sporting Partnership building. - Approaching the cricket ground look out for the path which goes downhill towards Melbourne between hedges with the allotments on the left.

-OTHER WAYS OF GETTING BACK TO MEI BOURNE
+OTHER WAYS OF GETTING BACK TO MELBOURNE

-From the eastern edge of Ticknall walk along the Common road back to the town on a good pavement.
-Or, after a couple of hundred yards after the Melbourne turn, walk down Broadstone Lane and then left along Severn Trent's tarmacked permissive path which leads to the outskirts of Melbourne.
+From the eastern edge of Ticknell walk along the Common road back to the town on a good pavement.
+Or, after a couple of hundred yards after the Melbourne turn, walk down Broadstone Lane and then left.